World Cup 2019: England are World Champions after pipping New Zealand in Super Over

-England became the world champions for the first time as they clinched a thrilling final after a Super Over in Sunday’s final at Lord’s, London.
+England won the ICC Men’s Cricket World Cup for the first time as they clinched a thrilling final after a Super Over in Sunday’s final at Lord’s, London.

-Chasing a target of 242 to win, England finished their 50 overs at 241 all out, forcing a Super Over for the first in One-Day International history.
-With both teams scoring 15 runs in the Super Over, England emerged winners on the count of boundaries hit in the match.
+Chasing a target of 242 to win, England finished their 50 overs at 241 all out, forcing the first Super Over in One-Day International history.
+With both teams scoring 15 runs in the Super Over, England emerged winners on the count of boundaries hit in the match (24 to 16).

 Ben Stokes and Jos Buttler, who kick-started England’s resurgence in the run-chase, combined to score 15 runs in that over by Trent Boult, with both batsmen hitting a boundary each.
 Jimmy Neesham, then, put New Zealand on the brink of a win with a six off the second ball of the Jofra Archer over.
 The match then finished with Martin Guptill getting run out off the last ball, leaving England in seventh heaven.

-Left-handed batsman Stokes, born in Christchurch, New Zealand, but brought up in England, turned out to be the hero of the final.
+Left-handed batsman Stokes, born in Christchurch, New Zealand, but brought up in England, turned out to be the hero of the final and won the player of the match award.

 A ‘tied’ match